 This is the plate I drafted for the balustrade.
 Below is the detail of what I envisioned.
 I suggested to the technical director that we line up plastic soda bottles and water bottles using dowel rods or conduit, skin them, and then paint them to be balustrade.

 This is a part of the process.
 The shop found the right numbers of bottles and built the initial spindle.
 To create a continuous skin, they covered the spindle with pantyhose.
 This worked well because it clung well to the contours of the spindle.
-It took some time to figure out hos to made the first spindle but once the it was built, the rest were created relatively quickly.
+It took some time to figure out how to make the first spindle but once it was built, the rest were created relatively quickly.

 One problem we discovered was that the pantyhose was a bit too porous.
 In order to create a spindle with a good skin, several coats of paint were needed.